teivah/bitvector/README.md

 A bit vector is an array data structure that compactly stores bits.

-This library is based on 4 different data structures:
+This library is statically based on 4 different data structures:
 * 8-bit vector: relies on an internal `uint8`
 * 16-bit vector: relies on an internal `uint16`
 * 32-bit vector: relies on an internal `uint32`
 * 64-bit vector: relies on an internal `uint64`

+The rationale compared to being based on a `[]byte` is to save memory if you need a static bit vector structure.
+Hence, you might be interested in this library for memory-bound computation.

+Moreover,

 ## Installation